 The Family and Youth Board shall be responsible for developing and implementing an intergenerational partnership with home, congregation, and St. Paul’s School to assist families with faith formation.
 This board shall also develop programming for junior high, senior high and young adults.
 Its goal is to empower families and youth, through Christ-centered community, to live their faith beyond the walls of St. Paul’s in service to others.

-Stephanie Bochmann, chair, Beverly Anderson, Barbara Zemke, Jared Pirkl, Amos Kraus, and Krismar Ramker
+Stephanie Bochmann, chair; Beverly Anderson; Amos Kraus; Malinda Mick; Jared Pirkl; and Krismar Ramker

 The Parish Education Board shall be responsible for the planning, oversight and coordination of the various educational programs of the congregation, excluding St. Paul’s Lutheran School.
 The board will intentionally provide educational opportunities for all ages in the congregation.
 Areas of responsibility include, but are not limited to, Sunday School, confirmation ministry, small group ministry, adult education, and other programs that support the educational goals of the congregation.